What Does an Affiliate Manager Do? Responsibilities, Skills, and How to Hire One

 Affiliate program and campaign optimization requires adeptness at understanding and analyzing data and implementing data to improve your program.
 It also involves discovering the most effective marketing channels for your product.

-• Improve the quality of traffic your affiliates send you.
+2. Improve the quality of traffic affiliates send

-• Increase the conversion rates of your landing pages and offers.
+3. Increase conversion rates of landing pages and offers

-When revenue goals are reached and exceeded, it makes you look good to executives.
-Oftentimes they will invest more marketing budget into doing exploratory campaigns if the affiliate program is successful.
+When revenue goals are reached and exceeded, executives are more likely to invest additional marketing budget into exploratory campaigns.

 Hire an in-house affiliate manager with experience.